 Again General Hammond almost fails to hide his smile.
 After all, it wouldn't do to be smiling paternally at his favorite subordinates.

 All professional with just a hint of mirth Sam replies, "Yes, sir."

 Turning on her heel Sam strides purposefully out the door.
 Jonah returns the Generals nod of "job well done".
 He takes a breath and runs his hand through his hair deciding, 'in for a penny, in for a pound".

 "General" Jonah begins.
 At the Generals questioning gaze he continues, "Have you noticed anything... odd about Major Carter lately?"

 A part of Jonah noticed the 'son' comment and felt a rush of gratitude.
 He understood that meant the General had accepted him as 'one of his own'.
-Jonah pushed that to the back in his concern for Major Carter.
-"Well sir, its just that she's been riding her 'hog' more often and when I spoke with her earlier she was being a 'Dare-Demon'."
+Jonah pushed that to the back of his mind in concern for Major Carter.
+"Well sir, it’s just that she's been riding her 'hog' more often and when I spoke with her earlier she was being a 'Dare-Demon'."